HardCodeDev777/OllamaTelegramBot/README.md

 # OllamaTelegramBot

 A simple Telegram bot for communicating with LLMs via [Ollama](https://ollama.com).
+Select one of two LLMs that you want to talk with(you can change them in the script).

 It was made in an hour just for fun.

 ---